benbovy/4learners_python/README.md

 * 04a - Exploratory Data Analysis I: Time Series and plotting
 * 04b - Exploratory Data Analysis II: Higher dimensional (spatial) data

-All data sets, all code snippets, all [Jupyter](http://jupyter.org/) notebooks and e `requirements.yml` file for reproducibility are available through this self contained repository.
+All data sets, all code snippets, all [Jupyter](http://jupyter.org/) notebooks and the `requirements.yml` file(s) for reproducibility are available through this self contained repository.

-The structure of this repository is outlined below.
+The structure of this repository is outlined below:

     4learners
     │.git
     └───data
     │   │...               # find all the raw data files
     └───figures
-    │   │...               # saved figure go here
+    │   │...               # saved figures go here
     └───notebooks
     │   └───_img
     │   │   │...           # rendered images are placed here